shubhamchaudhary2015/ct_covid19_cap_cnn/README.md

 * Combine all the infection slices for covid patient = ‘covid’(created in step1)+covid56to_label(created in step3 a)
 * Combine all the infection slices for CAP patient = ‘cap’(created in step1)+cap26to_label(created in step3 b)
 #### Step5(stage 2):
-* Here we can split the CT image patient wise and save them in different folder
+* Here we can split the CT image patient wise in test and train and save them in different folder.
+Split the dataset into 90% train and 10% test for patient of each category.
-* I have already splitted the ct image and put them in folder ‘train_test_covid’, which can be downloaded from https://drive.google.com/file/d/1ojBQyCjQx7Ed5oYGmc4MLfoHi1e_3IfS/view?usp=sharing, this folder contains the preprocessed image into train and test folder which have been obtained after completing all the steps of stage 1
 * Run the Training_model.py
    *  This will save the weights for the model at different epoch, use the model with minimum validation loss.
    *  This is the final model which can be used to classify the patient.